CERTCC/Vultron/docs/topics/future_work/cs_model_limitations.md

 ## The Model Has No Sense of Timing

-There is no concept of time in this model, but delays between events can make a big difference in history results.
+There is no concept of time in the CS model, but delays between events can make a big difference in history results.
 Two cases in which
 $\mathbf{F} \prec \mathbf{A}$ would be quite different if the time gap between these two events was 1 week versus 3 months, as this gap